-My name is Jason Chen, and I'm a medical ethicist with a PhD in philosophy.
+Hi, my name is Jason Chen, and I'm a medical ethicist with a PhD in philosophy.

 I've worked as a patient advocate at The James Cancer Hospital and as a clinical bioethics fellow at The Ohio State University Wexner Medical Center.